Loading...

 Experian’s proprietary and partner data sources and flexible monitoring and segmentation tools allow you to resolve CIP discrepancies and fraud risk in a single step, all while keeping pace with emerging fraud threats with effective customer identification software.

 Putting consumers first is paramount.
 The security of their identity is priority one, but financial institutions must pay equal attention to their consumers’ preferences and experiences.
 It is not just enough to verify customer identities.
 Leading financial institutions will automate customer identification to reduce manual intervention and verify with a reasonable belief that the identity is valid and eligible to use the services you provide.
-Seamless experiences with the right amount of friction (I.e., step-up authentication) should also be pursued to preserve the quality of the customer experience.
+Seamless experiences with the right amount of friction (I.e., multi-factor authentication) should also be pursued to preserve the quality of the customer experience.

 Putting it all together